Network driven sampling; a critical threshold for design effects: The gap between sampling with and without-replacement

 If (1) the stationary distribution is bounded, $\pi_i \le c/N$ for all $i$ and all $N$; (2) the number of eigenvalues $\lambda_\ell$ that exceed the critical threshold $1/\sqrt{m}$ is bounded by $k$ for all $N$; and (3) $n = o(\sqrt{N})$, then

-\end{theorem} Notice that condition (1) is implied by the sparse graph assumption in Proposition \ref{prop:lowerRn}.
-Importantly, this upper bound does not depend on $\lambda_2$.
+\end{theorem} Notice that condition (1) is implied by the bounded degree assumption in Proposition \ref{prop:lowerRn}.
+Importantly, the rate of this upper bound does not depend on $\lambda_2$.
 So, under the conditions of these results, $\lambda_2$ and the critical threshold do not effect the rate of $\E(R_n)$.

 The key to proving Theorem \ref{thm:upperRn} is the relationship between the trace of a matrix and its eigenvalues.
 First, notice that